b3yc0d3/rule34Py/README.md

 ## Development
 Follow these steps to setup everything needed to develop on rule34Py.

-Currently this setup guide only shows how it is done on unix-like systems.
+Currently this setup guide only shows how it is done on UNIX-like systems.

 ### Clone This Repository
 ```